 Location.
-41° 34.337′ N, 75° 30.155′ W. Marker is in Carbondale, Pennsylvania, in Lackawanna County.
-Marker is at the intersection of North Main Street (Business U.S. 6) and 6th Avenue, on the right when traveling north on North Main Street.
+41° 34.337′ N, 75° 30.15′ W. Marker is in Carbondale, Pennsylvania, in Lackawanna County.
+Marker is at the intersection of Main Street (Business U.S. 6) and 6th Avenue, on the right when traveling north on Main Street.
 Touch for map.
-The marker is across the street from the Carbondale City Hall.
-Marker is in this post office area: Carbondale PA 18407, United States of America.
+Marker is at or near this postal address: Memorial Park, Carbondale PA 18407, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-War Memorial (a few steps from this marker); Col. Alvin D. Ungerleider (a few steps from this marker); General Jerome F. O’Malley (within shouting distance of this marker); Carbondale City Hall / Memorial Park Carbondale City Hall (within shouting distance of this marker); Patrolman William F. McAndrew (within shouting distance of this marker); Church Street: Five of Carbondale’s many historic Churches (within shouting distance of this marker); Carbondale (within shouting distance of this marker).
+Memorial Park (a few steps from this marker); Col. Alvin D. Ungerleider (a few steps from this marker); General Jerome F. O’Malley Carbondale City Hall / Memorial Park (within shouting distance of this marker); Carbondale City Hall (within shouting distance of this marker); Patrolman William F. McAndrew (within shouting distance of this marker); Church Street: Five of Carbondale’s many historic Churches (within shouting distance of this marker); Carbondale (within shouting distance of this marker).
 Touch for a list and map of all markers in Carbondale.

-Categories. • War, Korean • War, Spanish-American • War, US Civil • War, Vietnam • War, World I • War, World II •
+Categories. • Patriots & Patriotism • War, Vietnam • War, World I • War, World II •

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 3, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 217 times since then and 26 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on October 3, 2015, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+This page was last revised on October 25, 2016.
+This page originally submitted on October 25, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 255 times since then and 4 times this year.
+Photos: 1, 2, 3. submitted on October 25, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.